-The Wanderlust mattress is great all around supportive memory foam mattress at an unbeatable price point.
-This mattress is available in a variety of thicknesses and odd and custom sizes to fit RV's, Campers, Boats, Antique beds and more.
+The Dreamfoam mattress is great all around supportive memory foam mattress at an unbeatable price point.
+This mattress is available in a variety of thicknesses and odd and custom sizes to fit RV's, Campers, Boats, Trucks and more.
 100% made in the USA at their own factory in Arizona, which allows them to offer highly competitive factory direct pricing.

 - Amazing value

 - Variety of thicknesses and odd sizes available

 What our testers are saying:

 The Wanderlust mattress is the most affordable mattress on this list and is an amazing quality for the price.
 This mattress is available in a variety of thicknesses and odd sizes including a short queen option (they call it an RV queen).
 If you are a heavier individual or plan on sleeping on this mattress multiple nights in a row we recommend purchasing at least the 8″ thickness option.
 The Wanderlust is made by RVMattress.com which is owned by the Brooklyn Bedding Company.
 This is a well known company who has been making mattresses in their own factory in Arizona before the online mattress trend.
 This allows them to offer customers factory direct pricing on all of their mattresses, making them a great value.

 We still can’t believe the amazing quality the Wanderlust mattress provides with its very low price tag.
 If you are looking for a comfortable mattress for your RV that won’t break the bank, this is a great option.
 The memory foam comfort layers cradle your body and provide the pressure relief that we would expect from a memory foam mattress, while also getting plenty of support and spinal alignment from the high density support foam underneath.